Aliases for HRH1 Gene

 GeneCards Summary for HRH1 Gene

 HRH1 (Histamine Receptor H1) is a Protein Coding gene.
-Diseases associated with HRH1 include asthma and malaria.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and histamine receptor activity.
-An important paralog of this gene is CHRM4.
+Diseases associated with HRH1 include Allergic Rhinitis and Chronic Urticaria.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and histamine binding.
+An important paralog of this gene is CHRM1.